ylyang-phy/ylyang-phy.github.io/content/research.md

 ## Error-mitigated digital quantum simulation of thermalization
 - - -

-- Simulating prethermalization using near-term quantum computers
+- Simulating Prethermalization Using Near-Term Quantum Computers
 <br />
-<span style="color: salmon">***Yilun Yang***</span>, *Arthur Christianen, Sandra Coll-Vinent, Vadim Smelyanskiy, Mari Carmen Bañuls, Thomas E. O&prime;Brien, Dominik S. Wild, J. Ignacio Cirac*, [PRX Quantum <b>4</b>, 030320](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.4.030320)
+<span style="color: salmon">***Yilun Yang***</span>, *Arthur Christianen, Sandra Coll-Vinent, Vadim Smelyanskiy, Mari Carmen Bañuls, Thomas E. O&prime;Brien, Dominik S. Wild, and J. Ignacio Cirac*, [PRX Quantum <b>4</b>, 030320](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.4.030320)

-Quantum simulation is one of the most promising scientific applications of quantum computers.
-Due to decoherence and noise in current devices, it is however challenging to perform digital quantum simulation in a regime that is intractable with classical computers.
+Due to decoherence and noise in current devices, it is currently challenging to perform digital quantum simulation in a regime that is intractable with classical computers.
 In this work, we propose a practical experimental protocol for probing dynamics and equilibrium properties on near-term digital quantum computers.
 The key ingredients are:

 1. The trotterization of Hamiltonian can be viewed as a Floquet driving.
 Thus the ***prethermalization*** phenomenon can be taken into consideration, which resembles the thermalization of the model underlying the Trotterization up to long times independent of the system size.
 2. We propose an ***error mitigation*** scheme that based on the measurement and rescaling of survival probabilities.
 For noises that can be written as Kraus operators, we prove that this strategy works up to a constant circuit depth, also independent of the system size.